 Regular exercise increases your energy and strength.
-It also helps you maintain your weight, reduce stress, and prevent post-operative complications.
+It also helps you maintain weight, reduce stress, and prevent post-operative complications.
 You can control high blood pressure and cholesterol with exercise.
-Additionally, your transplant team creates a physical activity program based on your personal characteristics and needs.
+Additionally, your transplant team creates a physical activity program based on your characteristics and needs.

 Shortly after surgery, you should start walking.
 Try to increase physical activity in your daily life continually.
 You should exercise for at least 30 minutes five days a week.
 Except for impact sports, start doing your favorite sports regularly for a healthy and active life.
 Sports such as walking, cycling, and swimming are very beneficial for protecting your health after a kidney transplant.